 The Insurance Company Won’t Fight Fair

-First of all, the insurance claims process after a truck accident is often very complicated.
-Since there might be an insurance policy covering the truck and trucking company as well as the driver, it can be hard to know where to turn.
-Second, insurance companies will do everything they can to avoid paying out much money on an injury claim.
+The insurance claims process after a truck accident is often very complicated.
+First, since there might be an insurance policy covering the truck and trucking company and the driver, it can be hard to know where to turn.
+Second, insurance companies will do everything to avoid paying out much money on an injury claim.

 Even if an accident seems minor, the insurance company will offer you much less than you deserve.
 We call this a “lowball” offer.
 However, when you have a lawyer on your side, it levels the playing field.
 The insurance company will see that you’re serious about getting the compensation you deserve, and your lawyer will work to negotiate a settlement that actually accounts for all of your damages.

 If you did not cause your accident (or were less than 50% at fault), you should not have to pay for all of the costs—even if they were minor.
-Your lawyer will make sure your legal rights are upheld from the beginning so you don’t take advantage of.
-Plus, since most truck accident lawyers (like John Foy & Associates) work on contingency, there is no fee unless they win you money—so, no risk in working with them.
+Your lawyer will ensure your legal rights get upheld initially, so you don’t get taken advantage of.
+Plus, the truck accident lawyers at our law firm work on contingency.
+There is no fee unless they win you money.
+So there is no risk in letting us work for you.

 The main factors to consider include: